This is a guide covering everything you need to know about leading in typography.

 Leading in typography and kerning are terms we often hear in typography and typeface, and they refer to the spacing.

 But, here is where the similarities end.
 Kerning and leading are both different processes related to adjusting different spacing types, and they help polish the design.

-Kerning is the space between individual characters while leading meaning clarifies that leading is the space between lines of content, and it starts from a baseline.
+Kerning is the space between individual characters while leading is the space between lines of content, and it starts from a baseline.

 They are very different from each other, but they both work to improve the legibility of a piece of content and graphics by adjusting the spacing.

 Too tight or big spaces between lines can make reading the content and understanding the message difficult, and that’s why leading in typography is used.

 In the same way, if the spacing between the letters is too tight or too loose, it can hinder reading – kerning helps here.